The Viking warrior king of Norway, Harald Hardrada (1015 – 1066) commander in Constantinople, lived a spectacular life.

 It was at this time that Harald Sigurdsson earned the name Hardradi, meaning Harsh-ruler.
 He remembered well the fate of his half-brother Olaf, and was determined to not suffer the same betrayal.
 He would strike at his conspirators before they could strike him.

-Doing so involved not only arrests, assassinations or executions, but also further centralisation of the state system.
+Doing so involved not only arrests, assassinations or executions, but also further centralization of the state system.
 Under Magnus, Einar Thambaskelfer had worked to resurrect the pre-Olaf, old Norse system that favoured the earls.

 With Harald’s arrival, all his progress was stopped and his reforms nullified.
 Harald disempowered the earls again.
 Einar realised he was in danger.